ole-moller/Priority_encoder/docs/info.md

 ## How it works

-Prioritizes 8-bit binary number and outputs the decimal result in the 7-segment display.
+Inputs and prioritizes 8-bit binary number and converts and outputs the decimal result in 7-segment format.
 If no bits are set (number equals zero) then a decimal point rather than a digit is displayed.

 ## How to test